09.04.18 | TAX Chat

 While transaction costs, such as broker fees, aren’t taxes, like taxes they can have a significant impact on your net returns, especially over time, because they also reduce the amount of money you have available to invest.

 If you have questions about the potential tax impact of an investment sale you’re considering — or all of the details you should keep in mind to minimize it — please contact us.
-You can reach me at HZemel@BerdonLLP.com or contact your Berdon advisor.
+If you have questions, you can reach me at firstname.lastname@example.org or contact your Berdon advisor.